-(b) the death or personal injury of any person;
+(a) the death or personal injury of any person;

-(c) loss of, or damage to, any property;
+(b) loss of, or damage to, any property;

-(c) To the extent permitted by Law, the operation of the apportionment of liability provisions in the Apportionment Legislation is excluded in relation to any and all claims, rights, obligations and liabilities arising under or in relation to these Terms or any Supply Contract, howsoever such claims, rights, obligations or liabilities are sought to be enforced; and
+(i) the operation of the apportionment of liability provisions in the Apportionment Legislation is excluded in relation to any and all claims, rights, obligations and liabilities arising under or in relation to the PO Contract, howsoever such claims, rights, obligations or liabilities are sought to be enforced; and

 (a) The Supplier must comply with Laws with respect to the requirement to hold workers compensation insurance, and hold: